LehuaRyon/coffee_tasting_journal/notes.md

 persist = adding data to database models = singular databases/tables = plural
+build = creates object with established connection but does not save object to database create = creates and saves object to database nil = can't chain methods on, empty array = can chain methods on

 RESTful Routes (Representational State Transfer):
     - transferring all data back and forth based on requests beings made